Root canal therapy can save a tooth from potential loss and you from a lot of pain and hassle!

 What is pulp and why does it have to be removed when damaged?

 Dental pulp or pulp tissue is a soft part of tissue located inside of the tooth (inside the enamel and dentine) that is constituted of live soft tissue and cell particles called odontoblasts.
 Once bacteria (or plaque) infects the pulp it can break down the odontoblasts and decay the tooth from the inside of the pulp chamber.
-This can cause damage to the nerves, pain and an infection or abscessed tooth which is when the dental pulp and tissue at the bottom of the tooth is replaced by pus-filled sack.
+This can cause damage to the nerves, pain and an infection or abscessed tooth which is when the dental pulp and tissue at the bottom of the tooth is replaced by a pus-filled sack.
 Symptoms of a dental abscess or root infection can include:

 - Swelling of the gums, face, beck and head